 Store your guns locked and away from children.
 Every time you pick up a firearm, make sure it’s unloaded.
-Remove clips, empty magazines, cylinders, and chambers in accordance with owners’ manual.
+Remove clips, empty magazines, cylinders, and chambers in accordance with owners’ manuals.
 Check the bore for obstructions.
-Here are some reviews of the best gun safes.

 Don’t Disassemble Too Far

 Refer to owners’ manuals for instructions.
 As a rule of thumb, disassemble only to the point needed to reach areas where powder residue and fouling accumulate (bore, chamber, bolt, etc.).

 Inspect Your Gun As You Clean